funvill/funvill.github.io/_posts/2009-11-02-fourteens.md

 ---
-title: Fourteens
+title: "Fourteens"
 date: 2009-11-02 13:46:00
+categories:
+- Dice
-categories: Dice Games
+- Games
+slug: fourteens

 ---

 Fourteens is a dice game.
 This is a banking game that was popular in the Midwest of the USA between the 1930's and 1950's.
 It was often played in taverns which would make payoffs in drinks until anti-gambling legislation killed off the game to a great extent.
 An operator will often provide a score sheet which states the rules and payoffs made on bets.
 Of course the odds are always in the operators favor.